AdesisNetlife/croak/README.md

 ### Features

 - Centralizes your project build tasks configuration
-- Orchestrates different tasks configuration
+- Easily manage and orchestrates different configuration for multiple projects
+- Abstract and provides more more control of your project automation tasks
 - Extends or overrides Grunt global tasks configuration from local
 - Provides the same Grunt API and CLI
-- Customizes Grunt run mode from the config file (future `.gruntrc`)
+- Customizes Grunt options run mode from the config file (future `.gruntrc`)
 - Keeps clean your repository without Grunt node packages (in front end projects cases)

 ## Installation